Drug Distributor Accreditation Criteria

 Qualifying wholesale distributors shall provide information to verify that:

-- The facility at which drugs and devices are received, stored, warehoused, handled, held, offered, marketed, displayed, or transported from shall:
+- The facility at which drugs and/or devices are received, stored, warehoused, handled, held, offered, marketed, displayed, or transported from shall:

-- Be of suitable construction to ensure that all drugs and devices in the facility are maintained in accordance with the labeling of such drugs and devices or in compliance with official compendium standards such as the United States Pharmacopeia – National Formulary (USP-NF);
+- Be of suitable construction to ensure that all drugs and/or devices in the facility are maintained in accordance with the labeling of such prescription drugs and/or prescription devices or in compliance with official compendium standards such as the United States Pharmacopeia – National Formulary.

 - Be of suitable size and construction to facilitate cleaning, maintenance, and proper wholesale distribution operations;

-- Have adequate storage areas to provide adequate lighting, ventilation, temperature, sanitation, humidity, space, equipment, and security conditions:
+- Have appropriate storage areas to provide adequate lighting, ventilation, temperature, sanitation, humidity, space, equipment, and security conditions:

-- All drugs and devices shall be stored at appropriate temperatures and under appropriate conditions in accordance with requirements, if any, in the labeling of such drugs and devices or in accordance with the requirements in the current edition of an official compendium such as the USP-NF;
+- All drugs and/or devices shall be stored at appropriate temperatures and under appropriate conditions in accordance with requirements, if any, in the labeling of such drugs and/or devices or in accordance with the requirements in the current edition of an official compendium such as the United States Pharmacopeia – National Formulary.

-- Documentation of facility assessments, such as temperature mapping, or alternative processes will be maintained by the wholesale distributor to demonstrate the ability to properly store prescription drugs in accordance with the labeling of the drug or the official compendium;
+- Documentation of facility assessments, such as temperature mapping, or alternative processes will be maintained by the wholesale distributor to demonstrate the ability to properly store prescription drugs in accordance with the labeling of the drug or the official compendium, such as United States Pharmacopeia – National Formulary.

-- If no storage requirements are established for a drug, the drug may be held at “controlled” room temperature, as defined in an official compendium such as USP-NF, to help ensure that its identity, strength, quality, and purity are not adversely affected; and
+- If no storage requirements are established for a drug, the drug may be held at “controlled” room temperature, as defined in an official compendium, such as United States Pharmacopeia – National Formulary, to help ensure that its identity, strength, quality, and purity are not adversely affected and/or considered adulterated.

-- Appropriate electromechanical, or electronic temperature and humidity recording equipment and/or logs, shall be utilized to document proper storage of drugs and devices.
+- Appropriate electromechanical, or electronic temperature and humidity recording equipment and/or logs, shall be utilized to document proper storage of drugs and/or devices.
 Temperature and humidity monitoring and recording systems will operate continuously.

-- Have a quarantine area for storage of drugs and devices that are outdated, damaged, deteriorated, misbranded, adulterated, counterfeit or suspected of being counterfeit, otherwise unfit for distribution, or that are in immediate or sealed secondary containers that have been opened.
-Suspect product and illegitimate product, pursuant to the verification provisions under federal law, must:
+- Have a quarantine area for storage of drugs and/or devices that are outdated, damaged, deteriorated, misbranded, adulterated, counterfeit, or suspected of being counterfeit, otherwise unfit for distribution, or that are in immediate or sealed secondary containers that have been opened.
+The quarantine area must accommodate suspect and illegitimate product as outlined in Section 582 of the Federal Food, Drug, and Cosmetic Act.

-- Be free from infestation of any kind; and
+- Be free from infestation of any kind.

 - Not be a personal residence.

-- Appropriate inventory controls are maintained in order to detect and document any theft, counterfeiting, or diversion of drugs or devices.
+- Appropriate security, accountability, and inventory controls are maintained to deter, detect, and document any criminal activity, including theft, counterfeiting, or diversion of drugs and/or devices.

-- Controlled substance drugs are isolated from non-controlled substance drugs and stored in a secure area in accordance with DEA security requirements and standards.
+- Controlled substance drugs are isolated from non-controlled substance drugs and stored in a secure area in accordance with Drug Enforcement Administration security requirements and standards.

 - Adequate security for the facility has been provided for:

-- Access from outside the premises shall be kept to a minimum and be well controlled;
+- Access from outside the premises shall be kept to a minimum and well controlled.

-- The outside perimeter of the premises shall be well lighted;
+- The outside perimeter of the premises shall be well lit.

-- Entry into areas where drugs or devices are held shall be limited to authorized personnel;
+- Entry into areas where drugs and/or devices are held shall be limited to authorized personnel.

-- All facilities shall be equipped with an alarm system to detect entry after hours;
+- All facilities must be equipped with an alarm system to detect entry after hours.

-- All facilities shall be equipped with a security system that will provide suitable protection against theft and diversion.
-When appropriate, the security system shall provide protection against theft or diversion that is facilitated or hidden by tampering with computers or electronic records; and
+- All facilities must be equipped with a security system that will provide suitable protection against theft and diversion.
+When appropriate, the electronic inventory management system shall provide protection against theft or diversion that is facilitated or hidden by tampering with or altering computer or electronic records.

 - Wholesale distributor facilities co-located with another business shall maintain processes and systems for separating and securing all aspects of the operation.
-Co-location with another business authorized to purchase prescription drugs shall comply with federal and state licensing requirements and the records of wholesale distribution must provide a clear audit trail that distinguishes all purchases and distributions of the wholesale distributor from any other entity.
+Co-location with another business authorized to purchase prescription drugs shall comply with federal and state licensing requirements, and the records of wholesale distribution must provide a clear audit trail that distinguishes all purchases and distributions of the wholesale distributor under its license from those made under any other license.

 Personnel